-- d.
-U.S. Fish and Wildlife Service (USFWS).
-The USFWS is an agency of the Department of the Interior whose mission is working with others to conserve, protect and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
-The USFWS is the responsible agency for the protection of federally listed threatened and endangered species and federally designated critical habitat in accordance with the Endangered Species Act of 1973.
-The USFWS also coordinates with other federal agencies under the auspices of the Fish and Wildlife Coordination Act.
-APC and the Corps, Mobile District, with support from the Water Management Section, coordinate water control actions and management with USFWS in accordance with both laws. - 9-03.
+- a.
+As early as possible every day (preferably between 4:00 and 6:00 a.m.) and at other times upon request, the Project Operator operating agency shall provide to the CESAM Water Management Section the Operational Data Requirements.
+Data shall be distributed via automatic electronic transmittal.
+The operational data may include midnight pool elevation, 24-hour average inflow and discharge, 4-hour (midnight to 4:00 a.m.) inflow and discharge, 4:00 a.m. pool elevation, gross and estimated generation. - b.
+An After-Action Report will be generated after each flood event.
+These reports will be archived, utilized to provide narrative for annual flood damage reports, and made available upon request to SAD. - c.
+Automated reports are generated daily/weekly/monthly and made available through our server; ACT Basin Daily Report, ACT 10-day Forecast, River Bulletin, ACT-ACT Report Summary, Lake Level 4-Week Forecast and Average Daily Inflow to Lakes by Month. - d.
+The District River System Status Weekly summary of activities on the Mobile District river systems is updated weekly and published to the webpage. - e.
+The hourly power generation schedule is generated and posted to by 4:00 p.m.
+CT.
+Available for viewing are tomorrow's schedule, plus the previous 5 days. - f.
+Any Corps-requested information, such as monthly charts, short-term hydrologic reports, emergency regulation reports, graphical and tabular summaries, and flood situation reports, shall be provided in a timely manner. - 9-07.
 Framework for Water Management Changes.
 Special interest groups often request modifications of the basin water control plan or project specific water control plan.
 The H. Neely Henry Project and other ACT Basin projects were constructed to meet specific, authorized purposes, and major changes in the water control plans would require modifying, either the project itself or the purposes for which the projects were built.
-However, continued increases in the use of water resources demand constant monitoring and evaluating reservoir regulations and reservoir systems to insure their most efficient use.
+However, continued increases in the use of water resources demand constant monitoring and evaluating reservoir regulations and reservoir systems to ensure their most efficient use.
 Within the constraints of the FERC regulating license for the H. Neely Henry Project, Congressional authorizations, and engineering regulations, the water control plan and operating techniques are often reviewed to see if improvements are possible without violating authorized project functions.
-When deemed appropriate, temporary variances to the water control plan approved by FERC and the Corps can be implemented to provide the most efficient regulation while balancing the multiple purposes of the ACT Basin-wide System.
+When deemed appropriate, temporary deviations to the water control plan approved by FERC and the Corps can be implemented to provide the most efficient regulation while balancing the multiple purposes of the ACT Basin-wide System.